patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 | **National Institute of Deaf Education (INES) – LIBRAS Dictionary Dataset** | - | Words | Videos | [Scrapable](https://www.ines.gov.br/dicionario-de-libras/) | 237 | 1 - 2 | 282 |
 | **SignBank - LIBRAS Dataset (Universidade Federal de Santa Catarina)** | - | Words | Videos | [Scrapable](https://signbank.libras.ufsc.br/en) | 3090 | 1 | 3090 |

+##### Datasets selected for our task

 We decided that although it is more difficult, we wanted to focus on sign **videos**, not images.
-This would be more applicable to a real-world situation.
+ - This would be more applicable to a real-world situation.

 We also decided to focus on sign **words**, not alphabet signs, movement/shape types, or sentences.
-Again, **words** would be more applicable to a real-world situation than alphabet signs or movement/shape types.
+ -  Again, **words** would be more applicable to a real-world situation than alphabet signs or movement/shape types.

 Sign sentences would be the most similar to real-world use, and also the most challenging to model.
-However we didn't find any datasets with this type of data.
-Even in SLP more broadly, large high quality datasets of sentences are rare, so it is not surprising we couldn't find any for LIBRAS.
+  - However we didn't find any datasets with this type of data.
+  - Even in SLP more broadly, large high quality datasets of sentences are rare, so it is not surprising we couldn't find any for LIBRAS.

+#### Literature Review

+We found a few papers working with LIBRAS data, but most were not directly relevant to our project, as they focussed on different tasks, like images instead of videos, or classification of movement types instead of words.

+One very relevant paper was the 2023 paper [A Cross-Dataset Study on the Brazilian Sign Language Translation](https://openaccess.thecvf.com/content/ICCV2023W/CLVL/papers/de_Avellar_Sarmento_A_Cross-Dataset_Study_on_the_Brazilian_Sign_Language_Translation_ICCVW_2023_paper.pdf) by de Avellar & Sarmento.

+This paper was a cross-dataset study on the Brazilian Sign Language Translation task, and it was the most relevant to our project.
+They combined the 4 datasets we selected for our task, and used an LSTM model to classify the signs.
+They tried two different methods for feature extraction: pre-trained Convolutional Neural Network (CNN) models, and Landmark Estimation.

+They made a lot of effort to scrape the data, clean, and preprocess it into one unified dataset.
+This is the 2023 'LIBRAS Cross-Dataset Study' dataset listed in the table above.
+Kindly the dataset is available on request, but unfortunately we didn't hear back from one of the authors.
+So we would have to scrape, clean, and preprocess the data ourselves.

 ### Plan
 #### Overview